Is Corn the Next Gluten?

 Besides the fact that grain-fed meat comes from a less healthy animal and is extremely deficient in nutrients, the seemingly insignificant content of the animal’s diet can be enough to trigger an immune response when you eat that gluten-free hamburger or have your morning nonfat yogurt.

 What’s So Wrong With Corn?

-Although corn is touted as a health food, just like gluten it can cause a leaky gut.
+Although corn is touted as healthy food, just like gluten, it can cause a leaky gut.
 This is because, to many people’s bodies, the protein in corn can look like gluten, and they “cross-react” to it.
 For those who know they suffer from gluten intolerance, this cross-reactivity provides an endless amount of frustration, worsened by the fact that our culture has been indoctrinated with the idea that corn products are a wonderful substitute for gluten-containing products.
 You might be able to make gluten-free tacos with corn tortillas, but that approach does nothing to quell the immune response.

-Eventually you wonder, Why am I still getting migraines? or How come my blood tests haven’t normalized?
+Eventually, you wonder, Why am I still getting migraines? or How come my blood tests haven’t normalized?
 Some people likely give up and decide that removing gluten from their diet was an unnecessary step, and they need to return to harsh medications after all.

 Not so!
 Gluten is only one of several molecules that imitate our own body tissues and contribute to autoimmunity.2 Molecular mimicry is only part of the problem with corn.
 Corn is one of the most commonly genetically engineered foods, with about 90% of it being GMO.
-Due to cross-pollination by wind, birds, and bees, that remaining 10% is not guaranteed to be GMO-free.
+Due to cross-pollination by wind, birds, and bees, the remaining 10% is not guaranteed to be GMO-free.